 This season I have a new show on BBC Radio Suffolk every Monday night.
 ‘The Blue Hour’ focuses on all things Ipswich Town, something fresh and interactive for a whole new generation of fans who are experiencing Premier League football for the first time after 22 years in the Championship and League One.”

-Brought to you by Ipswich Central, the Business Improvement District (BID) for the town centre and waterfront thanks to Towns Deal funding.
+Brought to you by Ipswich Central, the Business Improvement District (BID) for the town centre and waterfront thanks to Ipswich Borough Council and Towns Deal funding.

 The copyright of all content on this site, including images, belongs to Locus Management Solutions Ltd. Company registered in England.